 For kids who need to tote laptops or tablets around, an embroidered case is another great back-to-school embroidery idea.

 Many laptop bags are more easily embroidered on a multi-needle embroidery machine with a free arm.
 Thus, I prefer to use my Cricut to apply iron-on vinyl to blanks like these that aren’t as easy to open and spread flat.

 Now, if you’re looking for some freebie inspiration, here are a few links to free school embroidery designs.

 - Ann the Gran has a variety of free school-themed designs.

 - Lynnie Pinnie offers a free school bus design that can be used as an applique or felt clippie.

-- Embroideres has two glasses-wearing apples here and here that could be cute!
+- Embroideres has two glasses-wearing apples (one and two) that could be cute!

 - This Mermaids Don’t Do Homework design is currently free from Creative Fabrica, but their freebies do rotate frequently.

 And, that’s it for my list of back-to-school machine embroidery projects.
 Let me know what you’re stitching these days!